 “Jackie, it’s winter right now, but there’s a beautiful springtime ahead.”

-So many prayers seemed to stand still in that season, and my soul ached for the sweetness of whatever that “springtime” meant.
+So many prayers seemed to stand still in that season, and my soul ached for the sweetness of whatever that “springtime” meant—or could mean.

 This is part 10 of 31 in a personal story participating in the Write 31 Days Challenge.
 To start at the beginning or to see all the posts in order, click here.
 If you want to follow along, follow on social media or subscribe as a reader to Eclectic Affinity.